-In her 24th year of working in independent schools, Noni Thomas López is the Head of School of the Gordon School in East Providence, RI.
+In her 26th year of working in independent schools, Noni Thomas López is currently the Head of School of the Gordon School in East Providence, RI.

 Noni holds a B.A. in English from the University of North Carolina at Chapel Hill and earned her M.A. in Private School Leadership at Teachers College where she was awarded a Joseph Klingenstein Fellowship.
 In 2016, she completed a doctorate in Educational Leadership at the University of Pennsylvania.
-Noni resides in East Providence with her husband Rodney and his two sons Rodney, Jr. (15) and Roman (14).
-Her son Novian Graves (27) resides in Noni's home state of North Carolina.
+Noni resides in East Providence with her husband Rodney.
+She has two stepsons Rodney, Jr. (17) and Roman (16), and her son Novian Graves (29) attends North Carolina Central University School of Law in Durham, NC.

 Aléwa Cooper, Core Faculty

-Aléwa has presented her work and research at national conferences including NAIS Annual Conference and NAIS People of Color Conference (PoCC).
-Aléwa currently serves on the Board of Trustees of St. Luke’s School in the West Village and the Hudson Ballet Theatre.
-Aléwa led groups of high school students from across the nation in five-week study abroad programs for The Experiment in International Living to Brazil, Botswana, South Africa, and Tanzania and is currently involved with the Student Diplomacy Corps.
+Aléwa has presented her work and research at national conferences including the NAIS Annual Conference and NAIS People of Color Conference (PoCC).
+Aléwa currently serves on the Board of Trustees of St. Luke’s School in the West Village and Horizons: Foote School.
+Aléwa led groups of high school students from across the nation in five-week study abroad programs for The Experiment in International Living to Brazil, Botswana, South Africa, and Tanzania.

-Aléwa earned a Bachelor of Arts from Wesleyan University, where she double majored in African American Studies and Cultural Anthropology.
+Aléwa earned a Bachelor of Arts from Wesleyan University.
 She also holds a Master of Science in Early Childhood and Elementary Education from Bank Street College of Education.
-Aléwa attended the Klingenstein Summer Institute for Early Career Teachers, was a member of the first NYSAIS Emerging Leaders Institute cohort and earned a certificate in Leading Change: A School Management and Leadership course from Harvard Business School and Harvard Graduate School of Education.
+Aléwa attended the Klingenstein Summer Institute for Early Career Teachers, NYSAIS Emerging Leaders Institute, and earned two certificates in Leading Change and Leading Schools: School Management and Leadership courses from Harvard Business School and Harvard Graduate School of Education.
 She has attended numerous workshops, conferences and institutes related to leadership, including the NAIS Summer Leadership Institute and the Head’s Network Women’s Leadership Seminar.
-Aléwa's greatest passion is dance.
-She also enjoys singing and viewing dance performances and Broadway shows.

 Erica Corbin, Core Faculty